SSDD-2025/Grupo-16/README.md

 Additionally, the search structures (search bars) on the pages within the header and the admin search sections have been developed by me.

 After mentioning the files in which I contributed, I will provide a detailed explanation of the work done in the most notable files:

+> [!NOTE]
+> The methods listed below are the ones I developed in each file, focusing on those crucial for the functionality of the webpage, rather than including every method in the class.

 ### ArtistController
 Even though the creation of this class was not authored by me, my work and contributions were considerable significance.
 I have developed nearly the entire class, as I was responsible for the Artist's administrator branch of work.
 Actions such as `Artist` modifying, adding or deleting artists are the primary functions carried out in this controller.
 Specifically, the URL mappings for the aforementioned actions are managed by methods contained within this class, which were created by me.